On the Fourier analytic structure of the Brownian graph: Introduction and results

-Constructing explicit Salem sets (which are not manifolds), or just sets $A$ supporting a measure $\mu$ satisfying \eqref{eq:poly} for some $s > 0$, can be achieved through, for example, Diophantine approximation by Kaufman's works \cite{kaufman1, kaufman2}, Bluhm \cite{bluhm} or via thermodynamical tools by Jordan and Sahlsten \cite{JordanSahlsten2015}.
+Constructing explicit Salem sets (which are not manifolds), or just sets $A$ supporting a measure $\mu$ satisfying \eqref{eq:poly} for some $s > 0$, can be achieved through, for example, Diophantine approximation by Kaufman's works \cite{kaufman1, kaufman2}, Bluhm \cite{bluhm}, Queff\'{e}lec-Ramar\'{e} \cite{QR} or via thermodynamical tools by Jordan and Sahlsten \cite{JordanSahlsten2015}.
 However, for random sets it has been observed in many instances that $A$ is either almost surely Salem or at least supports a measure $\mu$ with \eqref{eq:poly} for some $s > 0$.
 This was first done for random Cantor sets by Salem \cite{salem}, where Salem sets were also introduced.
 Later Kahane published his classical papers \cite{kahane1966a,kahane1966b}, where he found out that the Wiener process and other Gaussian processes provide natural examples.

-The study of Fourier analytic properties of natural sets for Gaussian processes and more general random fields has since been an active topic.
+Since Kahane and Salem, the study of Fourier analytic properties of natural sets derived from Gaussian processes and more general random fields has been an active topic.
 For the Brownian images Kahane \cite{Ka1} proved that for any compact $K \subset \R$ the image $W(K)$ is almost surely a Salem set of Hausdorff dimension $\min\{1,2\dim K\}$.
 Kahane also established a similar result for fractional Brownian motion. {\L}aba and Pramanik \cite{laba} then applied these to the additive structure of Brownian images.
 Later Shieh and Xiao \cite{xiao} extended Kahane's work to very general classes of Gaussian random fields.
 However, understanding the Fourier analytic properties of the level sets and graphs remained an important problem for some time.
-In 1993, Kahane \cite{kahane} outlined the problem explicitly. \begin{problem}[Kahane] Are the graph and level sets of a stochastic process such as fractional Brownian motion Salem sets? \end{problem} In this form Kahane's problem was formulated by Shieh and Xiao \cite[Question 2.15]{xiao}.
-For the Wiener process Kahane \cite{kahane1983} had already established that the level sets $L_c(W)$ are Salem almost surely for any fixed $c \in \R$ provided that $L_c(W)$ is non-degenerate.
-The fractional Brownian motion case has recently been considered in the case $c = 0$ by Fouch\'e and Mukeru \cite{FM}.
+In 1993, Kahane \cite{kahane} outlined the problem explicitly. \begin{problem}[Kahane] Are the graph and level sets of a stochastic process such as fractional Brownian motion Salem sets? \end{problem}

+This precise formulation of the problem was given by Shieh and Xiao \cite[Question 2.15]{xiao}, but they attribute the problem to Kahane.
+For the Wiener process Kahane \cite{kahane1983} had already established that the level sets $L_c(W)$ are Salem almost surely for any fixed $c \in \R$ conditioned on $L_c(W)$ being non-empty.
+The fractional Brownian motion case has recently been considered for $c = 0$ by Fouch\'e and Mukeru \cite{FM}.

 Kahane's problem for graphs, even in the case of the standard Brownian motion $W_t$, however, remained open for quite a while until, together with T. Orponen, we established that the Brownian graph $G(W)$ is almost surely \emph{not} a Salem set \cite{prequel}.
 It turned out that the reason for this is purely geometric: the proof was based on the following application of a Fourier-analytic version of Marstrand's slicing lemma.